-Our selling, general and administrative expenses include salaries and benefits, non-cash share-based compensation, public and investor relations fees, outside director fees, professional fees and other overhead.
-A significant portion of selling, general and administrative expenses are covered by our management and license agreements with CSS, as noted below.
+Our selling, general and administrative expenses include compensation, non-cash share-based compensation, public and investor relations fees, outside director fees, professional fees and other overhead.
+A portion of selling, general and administrative expenses are covered by our management and license agreements with CSS, as noted below.